ClausKlein/cmake_template/README_building.md

 	- Permanent:

-		Run one of the followings in PowerShell:
+		Run one of the following in PowerShell:

 		- Visual Studio generator and compiler (cl)